nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking-dcb-refactored.rst

 The refactored higher-level code shown below introduces the notion "enduring object" which is quite like "event-sourced aggregate" but with some important differences.
-And it introduces the notion "group", which is a collection of "many" enduring objects that can also make decisions which affect the whole group.
+And it introduces the notion "group", which is a collection of many enduring objects that can also make decisions which affect the whole group.
 The more general abstraction that has been derived from the previous example is the notion of a decision-making "perspective".
-A "perspective" is a decision model, a projection of a selection of decisions in the past, that can also be capable of making new decisions.
+A "perspective" is a selective view of the past, that can also be the ground for making new decisions.
+Here, a projection of a set of decisions already made, the forms a decision model with which a events can be generated.

 Of course, this is just one possible "higher level" style for coding a DCB application.

 Application
 -----------

-The refactoed "enrolment" application class :class:`~examples.coursebookingdcbrefactored.application.EnrolmentWithDCBRefactored` shown below implements :class:`~examples.coursebooking.interface.EnrolmentInterface`.
+The refactored "enrolment" application class :class:`~examples.coursebookingdcbrefactored.application.EnrolmentWithDCBRefactored` shown below implements :class:`~examples.coursebooking.interface.EnrolmentInterface`.
 Unlike the previous example, its methods are all very short three-line blocks, which mostly create and rebuild a "perspective" (line 1), make a new decision (line 2), and then append new events to the database (line 3).
 Because in this style each method is so compact,